-Although they are considered to be rare, these dogs do not tend to have a high price tag, a White Husky puppy will sell for between $500 and $1,000 USD.
+Although they are considered to be rare, White Husky puppies do not tend to have a high price tag, a White Husky puppy will sell for between $500 and $1,000 USD.

-Huskies are very intelligent dogs, and like people they mature at different rates.
+White Huskies are very intelligent dogs, and like people, they mature at different rates.

-While they are physically at their adult size at 12 months of age, their personalities usually mature somewhere between 1 and 7 years old.
+While Siberian Huskies are physically at their adult size at 12 months of age, their personalities usually mature somewhere between 1 and 7 years old.

-A puppy, within their fist 12 months, should grow to be between 35 and 57 pounds depending on their sex, parents and environment:
+Husky puppies, within their first 12 months, should grow to be between 35 and 57 pounds depending on the Husky mix, their sex, parents, and environment:

 |Age||Size (male)||Size (female)|

 The Siberian Husky is known for his friendly and loving personality, endless energy, and zest for life.

 It is very rare to find a White Siberian Husky barking.
 Instead, the White Siberian Husky tends to howl to communicate with others.

 When bored, Huskies are known to entertain themselves by howling for hours; something to consider if you have neighbors living nearby!